 Best foods for improving breast milk

 Cow’s milk gleans the benefits based on what the farm animal eats.
 Human milk is no different; it can be nutritionally superior when the mother is on a healthy and conscious diet.
 Here is a list of healthy foods for breastfeeding moms:

 - Brown rice

 Choosing between breast milk and baby formula

 Choosing between breast milk and formula is a personal choice, one that each family can make for themselves.
 Everyone’s feeding journeys are different, therefore we can not say any is right or wrong.
-Both choices are healthy choices for healthy newborns.
 Talk to your pediatrician for help with this, and any other decision that comes to your baby’s health.